-Recommendation that the Committee recommend to the full the Commission that it approve the charter school application for Alaka'i O Kaua'i Charter School ("Alaka'i").
+Recommendation that the Commission approve the charter school application for Alaka'i O Kaua'i Charter School ("Alaka'i").

 II.
 AUTHORITY

 Charter School Applications: Pursuant to §302D-5(a), Hawaii Revised Statutes ("HRS"), "[a]uthorizers are responsible for executing the following essential powers and duties: . . .
 (1) Soliciting and evaluating charter applications; (2) Approving quality charter applications that meet identified educational needs and promote a diversity of educational choices; [and] (3) Declining to approve weak or inadequate charter applications[.]"